thegetty/quire-docs/content/docs-v1/accessibility-principles.md

 - All non-decorative images should have `alt` descriptive text. ([Tips on crafting good alt text.](https://webaim.org/techniques/alttext/))

 - All formats (PDF, EPUB, MOBI, and print) must offer at least basic access to *all* the content of the publication.
-For example: videos, deep zoom images and maps should appear with fallback images; URLs to online content should be provided in text, and hover-over citations or glossary terms should be printed in full at the bottom of the page or in a separate section.
+For example: videos and deep zoom images should appear with fallback images; URLs to online content should be provided in text, and hover-over citations or glossary terms should be printed in full at the bottom of the page or in a separate section.

 - A proper background/foreground color contrast ratio must be maintained for all elements. ([Color contrast checker](https://webaim.org/resources/contrastchecker/).)